linnykoleh/Spring/Notes.md

 }
 ```

+### @Repository

+- `@Repository`’s job is to catch persistence specific exceptions and rethrow them as one of Spring’s unified unchecked exception.
+- Spring has built-in exception translation mechanism, so that all exceptions thrown by the JPA persistence providers are converted into Spring's `DataAccessException` - for all beans annotated with `@Repository`
+    - `NonTransientDataAccessException` – these are the exceptions where a retry of the same operation would fail unless the cause of the Exception is corrected.
+So if you pass non existing id for example, it will fail unless the id exists in the database.
+    - `RecoverableDataAccessException` – these are the “opposite” of the previous one – exceptions which are recoverable – after some recovery steps.
+More details in the API docs
+    - `ScriptException` – SQL related exceptions, when trying to process not well-formed script for example.
+    - `TransientDataAccessException` – these are the exception when recovery is possible without any explicit step, e.g. when there is a timeout to the database, you are retrying after few seconds.
+- The `DataAccessException` has a ton of subclasses which you can dig through, the hierarchy is extensive.
+- The logic done by `org.springframework.dao.annotation.PersistenceExceptionTranslationPostProcessor`

 ## Spring + JPA Java configuration

 - The following steps are needed if you want to work with JPA in a Spring application: